hyperkai/django-blog/simple-blog/README.md

 simple-blog / Dockerfile

-There are "docker-compose.yml" and "Dockerfile.
+There are "docker-compose.yml" and "Dockerfile".

 *Run "docker-compose down -v --rmi" to remove all containers, volumes and images.